 The aim of dental care providers is to prevent dental infection and improve oral health.
 Early detection and intervention can cure a majority of dental problems easily.
 X-rays have played a significant role in dental medicine in the diagnosis of diseases and in treatment planning.
 The technique involves exposure of teeth and soft tissues to ionizing radiation.
 Some of these radiations pass through the soft tissues while others are absorbed.
-The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for dental implants or dental braces.
+The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for Philadelphia dental implants or Invisalign braces.
 X-rays are a form of electromagnetic radiation.
 Since exposure of the body to radiations raises health concerns, the safety of dental X-rays is questioned today.
 Are X-rays harmful?

 X-rays are electromagnetic radiations which can pass through soft tissues of our body.
 The dentist firstly plans the angle of radiographed image required.
 The image is taken with the X-ray equipment on one side and a film or digital sensor on the opposite side.
 Teeth and bone block some of the radiations while others pass through.
 This leaves a picture of the teeth, gums and bone.
 The dentist can use the X-ray image to check for tooth decay, gum problems, infection of bone or other dental health problems.